What is Multi-SIM?

-Traditional SIM cards are generally assigned to a single operator (single network SIMs), and therefore provide just one connectivity option for each IoT device.
-A multi-SIM approach (eg installing two SIMs in a device or, more commonly for businesses, a multi-network SIM card or SIM cards that can hold multiple profiles make it much easier to achieve constant connectivity.
-All of these three options enable devices to swap to a better quality network, and for devices on-the-move to switch between in-country or regional operators.
+Traditional SIM cards are generally assigned to a single operator (single network SIMs).
+And therefore provide just one connectivity option for each IoT device.
+A multi-SIM approach makes it much easier to achieve constant connectivity.
+Multi-SIM can be achieved by installing two SIMs in a device or, more commonly, a multi-network SIM card that can hold multiple profiles.
+All of these options enable devices to swap to a better quality network, and for devices on-the-move to switch between in-country or regional operators.

 Here’s the lowdown on multi-SIM technologies and how they can support your IoT projects.

 This refers to devices that are designed to house two or more physical SIM cards.
 For IoT applications, multi-SIM solutions are most often used in devices such as fleet trackers and industrial equipment.
 Usually, one SIM card connects the device to your core mobile network, while another card connects to your back-up provider.
 This can help ensure ongoing connectivity in case of a signal outage with your core provider.